zenom/BOB/README.md

 1. Clone the repository.
 2. Modify config/mongoid.yml to your liking.
 (Make sure to set Environment vars for production user, pass, host, database name.
+3. Copy config/app_config.yml.sample & config/mongoid.yml.sample to config/app_config.yml
-3. Modify config/app_config.yml to setup your domains.
+   and config/mongoid.yml and modify to setup your domains.
 4. Set up your nginx, apache, thin etc. server for the CI codebase.
 5. Run `rake db:seed` to setup the default admin user (admin@test.com /
    123456)